SERG-Delft/delftswa/2022/suggested-projects.md

 - the projects that participated in the [GitHub Hacktober Fest](https://github.com/topics/hacktoberfest).
 - [up-for-grabs](https://up-for-grabs.net/#/): a list of projects which have curated tasks specifically for new contributors
+- answers to a [question on Twitter](https://twitter.com/avandeursen/status/1491146678539550720) asking for suitable systems.

 <br/>
 <br/>